peterducai/etcd-tools/workflow.md

 ## Master node size

+Customer should understand that

+- masters are most important nodes and therefor they should have best resources (CPU, storage, networking)
+- with Openshift, only 3 masters are supported no matter how big cluster is (and bigger the cluster, more resources are needed on masters)
+- for best performance, virtualized masters should have dedicated storage/LUN and be hosted on dedicated hypervisor (not shared with other VMs)

+There is no exact formula, but masters should be sized depending on load (mainly load on API and ETCD caused by operators or pipelines).

+What to do:

-Examine size of cluster, apart from regular sizes you could find also non-common setup which can be confusing (small cluster with too much resources or opposite).
+Examine size of cluster, apart from regular sizes *you could find also non-common setup or size which can be confusing* (small cluster with too many resources or opposite).

 Example:

+1. 3 worker node running heavy DB can be more overloaded than same size cluster running light nginx containers.
-single node (SNO) cluster running on node with 64 CPUs is stronger than 3 node cluster with 8 CPU nodes.
+2. single node (SNO) cluster running on node with 64 CPUs is stronger than 3 node cluster with 8 CPU nodes.
+3. cluster with 120 workers and no infra nodes

+Check number of operators and pods and asses if load is not too big for size of the cluster/nodes.

 ## Cluster size